Preconception counseling

 Preconception Assessments and Tests

-1. Medical History Review: Healthcare providers conduct a comprehensive review of the individual’s medical history, including past illnesses, surgeries, chronic conditions, medications, and family medical history.
-This helps identify any preexisting health conditions or genetic factors that may impact fertility or pregnancy outcomes.
+: Healthcare providers take a full medical history of the individual: diseases, surgeries, chronic illnesses, medications, and family conditions.
+This is done to find out preexisting health conditions or genetic tendencies that might affect fertility or pregnancy outcomes.